Find partnership terms by letter

 Noun

-Also known as a reward.
-A payout is the compensation a partner receives for generating leads and revenues.
-It's almost always monetary, but can occasionally take the form of leads, giveaways, or marketing funds.
+Payouts, also known as partner commissions, are the compensation a partner receives for generating leads and revenue.
+Primarily monetary, these incentives can also take the form of leads, giveaways or marketing funds, all designed to entice partners to actively drive revenue.

 Example: